ashwin2rai/math-thru-python/README.md

 # Introduction

-This notebook serves two purposes
+These set of notebooks serve two purposes

 1. Introduces and expands on commonly used mathematical symbols and notations
 2. Shows the symbol in code form using Python